-As required by her duty under the DROA and "As Is" Addendum, on April 4, 2006, Tanaka sent the Santiagos her Disclosure Statement.
-The Disclosure Statement provided that Tanaka, "[p]ursuant to Hawai'i Revised Statutes, Chapter 508D (for residential real property), and under common law (for all other real estate transactions)," was "obligated to fully and accurately disclose in writing to a buyer all 'material facts' concerning the property."
 (Emphases added).
-It also defined "material facts" as "any fact, defect, or condition, past or present, that would be expected to measurably affect the value to a reasonable person of the residential real property being offered for sale. " (Emphasis added).
+It also defined "material facts" as "any fact, defect, or condition, past or present, that would be expected to measurably affect the value to a reasonable person of the residential real property being offered for sale."
+(Emphasis added).
 The Disclosure Statement underscored that the "Seller's agent, Buyer and Buyer's agent may rely upon Seller's disclosures."
 (Emphasis added).

-12 In her responses in the Disclosure Statement, Tanaka noted that the Tavern was connected to a private sewer system.
+In her responses in the Disclosure Statement, Tanaka noted that the Tavern was connected to a private sewer system.
 The last page of the Disclosure Statement provided space for Tanaka to provide further explanation or clarification to her answers.
-With respect to the sewer, Tanaka wrote only that "it's a private sewer line owned by Anchor Cove.
+With respect [38] to the sewer, Tanaka wrote only that "it's a private sewer line owned by Anchor Cove.
 We are connected."

-Roughly a week after sending her Disclosure Statement, Tanaka provided the Santiagos the Wastewater Agreement dated May 16, 1995.
-The Wastewater Agreement provided that Tanaka agreed to pay Jasper \$150 per month for monthly maintenance charges and \$150 as a bi-monthly cleanout charge.
+Roughly a week after sending her Disclosure Statement, Tanaka provided Wastewater the Santiagos the Agreement dated May 16, 1995.
+The Wastewater Agreement provided that Tanaka agreed to pay Jasper \$150 per maintenance monthly for month charges and \$150 as a bi-monthly cleanout charge.
 Also indicated in the Wastewater Agreement was Jasper's reservation of "the right to adjust the deposit annually in a sum not exceeding twenty percent (20%) of the amount paid in the year immediately preceding."
 (Emphasis added).

-After the Santiagos reviewed Tanaka's Disclosure Statement and other disclosed documents with Takase, the Santiagos signed off on the disclosures, believing that Tanaka "provided all of the documentation."
-Based on Tanaka's disclosures, specifically the Wastewater Agreement, and representations negotiations-namely, during Tanaka's estimate of monthly expenses provided in her Agreement of Sale Addendum-Takase and the Santiagos believed that the costs associated with the private sewer system were \$150.00 per month for maintenance and \$150.00 bimonthly for cleanout charges.
+After the Santiagos reviewed Tanaka's and Statement Disclosure disclosed documents with Takase, the Santiagos signed off on the disclosures, believing that Tanaka "provided all of the documentation."
+Based on Tanaka's disclosures, specifically the Wastewater Agreement, and representations during Tanaka's negotiations--namely, estimate of monthly expenses provided of Sale Agreement in her Addendum--Takase and the Santiagos believed that the costs associated with the private sewer system were \$150.00 per month for maintenance and \$150.00 bi-monthly for cleanout charges.

-At closing, pursuant to paragraph C-10 of the DROA, 27 escrow prepared an HUD Statement, based on information provided by Tanaka, that itemized the fees and prorated amounts due from the Santiagos to complete the sale, including prorated property taxes and partial month rent due under the Santiagos' former lease agreement.
+[39] At closing, pursuant to paragraph C-10 of the DROA, 27 escrow prepared based HUD Statement, information provided by Tanaka, that itemized the fees and prorated amounts due from the Santiagos to complete the sale, including prorated property taxes and partial month rent due under the Santiagos' former lease agreement.
 However, the HUD Statement did not include prorated private sewer fees even though the sale closed in the middle of the month and the DROA expressly required such an itemization.
 Takase testified that had the sewer fees been prorated on the HUD statement, he and the Santiagos "would have found out" about the actual amount due for Jasper's private sewer service.

 The foregoing facts clearly establish that Tanaka did not disclose to the Santiagos the true amount of the private sewer fees while they were negotiating for the sale of the Tavern in 2006.
-Further, the uncontroverted evidence demonstrates that Tanaka paid the private sewer fees prior to the Santiagos' purchase of the Tavern and, thus, knew not only the amount of the monthly and bi-monthly charges but also that the fees had increased each year by 20%.
+Further, the uncontroverted evidence demonstrates that Tanaka paid the private sewer fees prior to the Santiagos' [626] [151] purchase of the Tavern and, thus, knew not only the amount of the monthly and bi-monthly charges but also that the fees had increased each year by 20%.